 The increase in revenue during the nine months ended September 30, 2014 was partially offset by the net impact of a \$494 million increase in operating expenses, a \$214 million increase in depreciation and amortization, a \$4 million increase in stock-based compensation, a \$108 million decrease in other expenses and a \$64 million increase in income tax expense.
 The increase in operating expenses was primarily attributable to the acquisition of Bresnan and an increase in programming costs as a result of annual contractual rate adjustments, including increases in amounts paid for retransmission consents and for new programming, offset in part by video customer losses.
-The increase in depreciation expense is primarily attributable to the acquisition on recent capital expenditures, partially offset by certain assets becoming fully depreciated.
-The decrease in other expenses is primarily attributable to a \$123 million loss on extinguishment of debt that was recognized during the nine months ended September 30, 2013 included a step-up in basis of indefinite-lived assets for tax, but not GAAP purposes, resulting from the effects of partnership gains related to financing transactions, which decreased Charter's net deferred tax liability related to indefinite-lived assets resulting in a benefit of \$67 million.
+The increase in depreciation expense is primarily attributable to the acquisition of Bresnan and depreciation on recent capital expenditures, partially offset by certain assets becoming fully depreciated.
+The decrease in other expenses is primarily attributable to a \$123 million loss on extinguishment of debt that was recognized during the nine months ended September 30, 2013.
+Income tax expense for the nine months ended September 30, 2013 included a step-up in basis of indefinite-lived assets for tax, but not GAAP purposes, resulting from the effects of partnership gains related to financing transactions, which decreased Charter's net deferred tax liability related to indefinite-lived assets resulting in a benefit of \$67 million.